 Most dive shops in Cozumel can rustle up at least one weekly boat dive at night, if they have enough people, or depending on your dive shop, you can just do your own shore-entry night dive.

-Particular favorite night diving sites are Paradise Reef (formerly a common daytime dive, but now often reserved for night diving, since the newer cruise piers effectively closed it for day diving), Yucab, San Clemente, or Cedral Pass.
+Particular favorite night diving locations are Paradise Reef (formerly a common daytime dive, but now often reserved for night diving, since the newer cruise piers effectively closed it for day diving), Yucab, San Clemente, or Cedral Pass.

 Our local Cozumel night diving spots are relatively easy (as long as the current is not unusually strong), and again, the visibility here is great, making it an ideal place for new divers to get used to diving in the dark.